flypapertech/avian/README.md

 Avian can easily be installed using various methods.

 ## System Requirements
-Avian uses Redis Server for fast retrieval of storage objects and template caching.
-Because of this, and other lower-level requirements, the following tools must reside on the installation system.
+Avian uses Redis Server for fast loading component templates and component storage objects.
+Because of this, and other lower-level goodies, the following software must be available to the installation environment.

 - macOS/Linux
     - Redis Server